MohamedMohana/my_cv/content/home/skills.md

 title: Skills
 subtitle: TECHNICAL SKILLS

-# Showcase personal skills or business features.
+# Showcase personal skills or business features..
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature: